1jour1vin

 About the wine:

-Opaque violet color.
-Intensely perfumed aromas of candied black fruits, smoky minerals and exotic spices display excellent definition and floral character.
-Flavors of blackberry, cherry-cola, spice cake, olive paste and floral pastille, very soft and persistent on the palate, deepen slowly with air and are enriched by a note of licorice on the second half of the tasting.
-Rich and energetic at the same time, it finishes very long and precise, with youthful tannic grip, firm cut and resonant florality.
+Opaque purple color.
+The intensely fragrant aromas of candied black fruits, smoky minerals, and exotic spices are beautifully defined and exhibit a floral character.
+Flavors of blackberry, cherry-cola, spice cake, olive paste, and floral pastilles—very smooth and persistent on the palate—slowly deepen with exposure to air and are enriched by a note of licorice in the second half of the tasting.
+Rich and energetic at the same time, it concludes with a very long and precise finish, featuring youthful tannins, a firm structure, and resonant floral notes.